webpack/webpack.js.org/src/content/configuration/dev-server.md

 ## `devServer.overlay`

-`boolean` `object: { boolean errors, boolean warnings }`
+`boolean = false` `object: { errors boolean = false, warnings boolean = false }`

 Shows a full-screen overlay in the browser when there are compiler errors or warnings.
-Disabled by default.
 If you want to show only compiler errors:

 __webpack.config.js__